Robert Lee: ESPN under fire for taking announcer off UVA game

 News of the decision follows the violence that broke out earlier this month at a white nationalist rally in Charlottesville, Virginia, protesting plans to remove a statue of Confederate Gen. Robert E. Lee.
 The night before the deadly violence, white nationalists marched across the UVA campus, carrying torches and chanting racist slogans.

 Now, UVA is preparing for the start of a new school year.
-The opening home game is on September 2, the same day as the Youngstown game.
+The opening home game -- against William and Mary -- is on September 2, the same day as Youngstown versus Pitt.

 Related: Charlottesville forces Silicon Valley to confront its approach to free speech